TheBarret/-16/README.md

 Descriptor Table & Memory I/O
 -----------------------------

-A 64-entry pointer table at `0x0100–0x017F` that gates access to structured memory regions (buffers, lookup tables, sprite sheets, I/O rings, etc.).
+A 64-entry pointer table at `0x0100–0x017F` that gates access to structured memory regions.
+Expected structures: buffers, lookup tables, sprite sheets, I/O rings, etc.

 - Each entry is a 16-bit LE address. `0x0000` = unused/null (traps on access).
 - `A` (slot 0) acts as the **byte offset** into the targeted region.